higlass/higlass/docs/track_types.rst

 - **projectionStrokeColor**: The stroke color for the brush selection rect element.
 - **projectionFillOpacity**: The opacity for the fill of the brush selection rect element.
 - **projectionStrokeOpacity**: The opacity for the stroke of the brush selection rect element.
-- **projectionMarginTop**: The top margin for the selection rect in pixels.
-By default, zero.
-- **projectionMarginBottom**: The bottom margin for the selection rect in pixels.
-By default, zero.
-- **projectionMarginLeft**: The left margin for the selection rect in pixels.
-By default, zero.
-- **projectionMarginRight**: The right margin for the selection rect in pixels.
-By default, zero.
 - **strokeWidth**: The stroke width for the brush selection rect element.